Six Ways That CBD for PTSD May be the Most Appropriate and Effective Medicine of Them All

 Blocks Mood Receptors

-PTSD is commonly associated with depression and severe mood swings, and CBD is showing potential as a powerful mood stabilizer.
-It won’t make you feel high, or euphoric, but it may help to regulate natural emotions.
+PTSD commonly associates with depression and severe mood swings, and CBD is showing potential as a powerful mood stabilizer.
+However, it won’t make you feel high, or euphoric, but it may help to regulate natural emotions.

 CBD is a receptor antagonist.
 What does this mean?
 It prevents receptors from re-uptake activities, so lets any mood neurotransmitters currently swimming around in your brain stick around longer.
 Of particular importance is the ability CBD has to keep serotonin useful for longer, based on CBD’s relationship with the little-known 5-HT1A receptor.
 This is one receptor responsible for mood.

 Another common experience among those with PTSD is dysfunctional pain modulation.
 There is a strong, yet poorly understood, connection between chronic pain and PTSD.
 Pain is one of the systems our endocannabinoid system regulates, so the relationship makes sense.

 Cannabidiol is increasingly thought to be a useful endocannabinoid regulator.
 It seems to work to return a dysfunctional endocannabinoid system back to homeostasis.
 Unfortunately, the research into CBD for pain is only in the early stages, but when combined with other cannabinoids, like THC, it does show some benefit.
 A THC:CBD combination has already been approved in some countries, for the treatment of pain associated with Multiple Sclerosis.

 There has been significant attention paid to CBD for stress and anxiety.
 Moreover, A recent review of the literature on the therapeutic properties of CBD found ten conclusive animal studies on CBD Anxiolytic (anti-anxiety) characteristics.
 Four of these animal-based research studies were on rodents with PTSD.
 It may also help to reduce stress levels through its proven usefulness as an antipsychotic compound.